barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I am a senior at the University of Texas studying aerospace engineering.
+Recent grad from UT Austin, Transportation Engineer.

 I enjoy maps, planes, data, transportation, and coffee.

-Everything on this blog was done for fun, free, and is for everyone.
+Everything on this blog was done for fun, free, and is for everyone to enjoy.

 ### Contact me